dkmur/Stats/README.md

 ## Optionally

 I left some stuff in there about poracle and restarting/updating.......should you wish to use it......it will require adaptations
-poracle V3  ``cd /home/USER/Stats/sql/ && sed -i 's/poracle/PORACLE_DB_NAME/g' *``
+1 poracle V3  ``cd /home/USER/Stats/sql/ && sed -i 's/poracle/PORACLE_DB_NAME/g' *``
+2 I run quests between 2am and 6am, so all spawpoints discovered between those hours are dumped into seperate table and removed from trs_spawn, see Crontab example
-for the rest......maybe someday I look into it....your on you own
+3 for the rest......maybe someday I look into it....your on you own

 ## Notes